 How SEO Works

 Now, the main task of an SEO marketer is to make the webpage so compelling that Google and other search engines rank them on top automatically.
-But before hopping on to SEO tutorial, one needs to know how exactly do search engines work and what factors do they use to rank the webpages.
+But before hopping on to the SEO tutorial, one needs to know how exactly do search engines work and what factors do they use to rank the webpages.

 How Do Search Engines Work?